microct-ana-unibe-ch/microvasculature-manuscript/content/submission/01_Revision1/answer.to.reviewers.md

 Thank you for this suggestion, we have added a sentence explaining the rationale.

 > Introduction - throughout - The authors vaguely allude throughout the introduction (and discussion) that there are issues or technical limitations with currently available options.
 However, they are only occasionally stated concretely.
 I would appreciate a little more discussion about the specific issues and how this new product is supposed to address them.

+Advantages of µAngiofil have already been extensively described.
+In addition, we do not want to highlight disadvantages of other methods.
+Where these disadvantages are evident, they have been mentioned in the introduction with references from other authors.
+We kindly refuse to criticize/focus on the disadvantages of other agents and keep highlighting advantages of µAngiofil.

 > Methods/Results - Animals - There is a blanket statement here that all procedures were approved by some sort of oversight board.
 > Then there is more detailed information in the murine bone metastatic disease model and the large animal mandible model but not in the general mouse section nor the murine mandible section.